 Whatever their function, hu jars are characterised as being large, round, baluster shaped and sometimes lidded.

-Don't mistake a hu for a ginger jar or temple jar.
-These have slightly different characteristics and are generally smaller.
+Don't mistake a hu for a ginger jar or temple jar - these are not categorised as classic Chinese vase shapes.
+They have slightly different characteristics and are generally smaller.

 Lids are frequently missing on both hu and smaller jars.